Colman Corrigan: Management career

 Corrigan had just brought an end to his inter-county career when he became coach of the Cork junior football team in 1992.
 Success was instant with Cork securing the Munster JFC title before losing the 1992 All-Ireland junior final to Wexford.
 After bringing his club career to and in 1992, Corrigan continued his involvement with his hometown club by taking over as the Macroom coach.
 He enjoyed little success in this role before taking charge of the Muskerry divisional team in 1995.
-Corrigan's sole season in charge saw Muskerry reach the final of the 1995 Cork SFC were they were beaten by Bantry Blues.
+Corrigan's sole season in charge saw Muskerry reach the final of the 1995 Cork SFC where they were beaten by Bantry Blues.

 Corrigan was appointed assistant coach of the Cork senior team under Billy Morgan during the latter's unsuccessful final season in charge in 1996.
 He simultaneously took charge of the Kanturk junior team that season before returning as Muskerry coach in 1997.
 Corrigan joined the Killavullen club as coach the following year and guided the team to consecutive North Cork JAFC] titles as well as a Cork JAFC final appearance.

 Corrigan returned to the Cork senior team as part of Billy Morgan's management team in 2003.
 He spent two largely unsuccessful seasons with the team before once again returning to Macroom where he served as team manager and selector over the following few seasons.
 Corrigan was a selector when Macroom beat Kildorrery by 1-09 to 0-10 to win the 2010 Cork IFC title.